uw-cmg/StructOpt_modular/docs/future.rst

 Future Work
 ###########

-* Additional types of optimzers (such as particle swarm)
+* Add additional optimzers (such as particle swarm)

-* Uncertainty quantification
+* Implement uncertainty quantification

-* Baysian statistics to estimate and automate setting correct values of the weights between modules in the cost function
+* Implement Baysian statistics to estimate and automate setting correct values of the weights between modules in the cost function